Existence, uniqueness and characterisation of vector-valued absolute minimisers for a second order $L^\infty$-variational problem: Proof of the main results

 In particular, this ensures that $f_\infty\not\equiv0$. \end{proof} Thanks to Lemma \ref{opt lemma}, we are now able to derive the PDE satisfied by $u_\infty$. \\ Set $\Gamma_\infty:=f_\infty^{-1}(0)\subsetneq\Om$.
 From \eqref{fp}, we obtain the equation

 which we rewrite as

 where we have symbolised

 Notice that equations \eqref{inverting expr 1} and \eqref{inverting expr 2} are well defined.
 Indeed, from \eqref{ass1},\eqref{ass2}, and Lemma \ref{convex lemma}, it is easy to see that $|F_\xi|/\sqrt{F}$ is bounded from above and below.
 Moreover, by the assumptions on $F$, we have $f_p=0$ on a set of positive measure $E\subset \Om$ if and only if $\mathrm Lu_p=0$ on the same set.
-So, points in $E$ are not singular for both sides of \eqref{inverting expr 1} and \eqref{inverting expr 2}, naturally vanishing on $E$.\\ Now we recall that by Lemma \ref{invertibility}, for almost every $x\in\Om$, the map $\Phi_x:=\Phi(x,\cdot):\R^N\to\R^N$ is a homeomorphism.
+So, points in $E$ are not singular for both sides of \eqref{inverting expr 1} and \eqref{inverting expr 2}, naturally vanishing on $E$.\\ {}{Thanks to the strong convexity assumption \eqref{ass0},} we can apply Lemma \ref{invertibility}, obtaining that for almost every $x\in\Om$, the map $\Phi_x:=\Phi(x,\cdot):\R^N\to\R^N$ is a homeomorphism.
 So, applying the inverse map $\Phi_x^{-1}$, we rewrite the previous equation as

 Recall that $f_{p_\ell}\to f_\infty$ uniformly on every compact $K\subset\Om\setminus\Gamma_\infty$ and, by \eqref{limit ep}, $e_{p_\ell}\to e_\infty$ as $\ell\to\infty$.
 So we can pass to the limit locally uniformly in the right hand side along the subsequence ${(p_\ell)}_\ell$.
 On the other hand, since we already know that $\mathrm{L}u_p\rightharpoonup \mathrm{L}u_\infty$ weakly in $L^q$ for every $q\geq1$, we obtain